gustavo-m-freitas/finance-forecasting-analytics-platform/module-4-forecasting/README.md

-# Module 4 — Forecasting & FP&A Analytics
+### Module 4 — FP&A Intelligence

 ## Overview

-This module implements the statistical forecasting and FP&A analytical layer of the platform.
+This module implements the FP&A analytical layer of the platform, transforming historical financial data into forecasts, planning inputs, and performance insights.

-The objective is to transform the historical financial dataset generated in the previous modules into statistically grounded forecasts and planning insights used for financial analysis and scenario evaluation.

-The module combines exploratory statistical analysis, time-series modeling, and FP&A scenario integration to simulate a realistic corporate forecasting workflow.

-## Analytical Workflow

-The forecasting process follows a structured analytical pipeline:
+It follows a structured workflow:

-Historical Financial Dataset
-↓
-Exploratory Data Analysis (EDA)
-↓
-Statistical Diagnostics & Model Selection
-↓
-Time-Series Forecasting Models
-↓
-Scenario Analysis & Forecast Validation
-↓
-FP&A Planning Integration
+**diagnostic analysis → statistical forecasting → financial planning → forecast governance → variance analysis → driver-based forecasting enhancement**

+The objective is to simulate a real-world FP&A process, combining statistical rigor with business-oriented analysis.

-## Contents of the Module
+## Contents

-### 4.1 — Revenue Forecasting Diagnostics
+### 4.1 — Diagnostics & Model Selection

-Statistical analysis of the financial dataset prior to forecasting.
+Statistical analysis of revenue behavior prior to forecasting, including EDA, stationarity, seasonality, and model evaluation.

-Key activities include:

-- Exploratory Data Analysis (EDA)
-- Distribution and normality diagnostics
-- Stationarity testing
-- Feature engineering and lag analysis
-- Multicollinearity assessment
-- evaluation of regression and time-series model candidates

-The goal of this section is to understand the statistical properties of the revenue series and identify appropriate modeling approaches.

-### 4.2 — Forecasting Models & Scenario Framework
+### 4.2 — Statistical Forecasting & Scenarios

-Implementation of time-series forecasting models for revenue projection.

-Main components include:

-- SARIMA forecasting models
-- Train/test validation
-- Forecast accuracy metrics (MAPE, WAPE, RMSE)
-- Multi-horizon revenue projections
-- Forecast confidence intervals
-- Scenario envelopes for FP&A analysis

-This section converts statistical models into actionable revenue forecasts.
+SARIMA-based revenue forecasting with validation metrics (MAPE, WAPE, RMSE), multi-horizon projections, and scenario modeling.

-### 4.3 — FP&A Integration
+### 4.3 — FP&A Planning Integration

-Integration of forecast outputs with financial planning processes.
+Translation of forecast outputs into financial planning inputs for budgeting, scenario analysis, and performance monitoring.

-This stage focuses on translating statistical forecasts into FP&A planning assumptions used for:

-- revenue planning
-- budget preparation
-- variance analysis
-- financial scenario evaluation

-### 4.4 — Forecast Visualization & Analytics
+### 4.4 — Forecast Governance (Anomaly Detection)

-Python-based analytical layer used to visualize forecast outputs and financial performance indicators.

-Key elements include:

-- extraction of IFRS financial views from the Data Warehouse
-- transformation of forecast datasets
-- visualization of revenue trends and forecast paths
-- comparison between actual and forecasted financial performance
+Validation layer ensuring forecast accuracy, plausibility, and consistency using statistical detection and financial control checks.

+### 4.5 — Variance Analysis & Revenue Bridge

+Decomposition of actual vs forecast performance into price, volume, and mix effects, enabling actionable FP&A insights.

+### 4.6 — ML Driver-Based Forecasting

+Machine learning models (Random Forest, XGBoost, LightGBM) capturing nonlinear relationships between revenue and business drivers.

 ## Role in the Platform

 Module 4 represents the **advanced analytics layer** of the platform.

-It connects the financial data infrastructure (Modules 1–3) with the executive decision-support layer implemented in the BI dashboards (Module 5).
+It connects the financial data infrastructure (Modules 1–3) with the executive decision-support layer implemented in the BI dashboards.